MaterializeInc/materialize/doc/developer/platform/ux.md

     2.  if *x = y* in the source, then *x = y* in Materialize
-3. *Materialize provides real time recency guarantees.* This means any write committed by an upstream source is reflected in future queries against Materialize (unless the user explicitly requests weaker guarantees).
-Guaranteeing real time recency guarantees means that Materialize may choose to block on a query until we have complete certainty about the events.
+3. *Materialize provides real time recency guarantees.* This means any write committed by an upstream source is reflected in future queries against Materialize.
+Guaranteeing real time recency means that Materialize must block on a query until it has complete certainty about the events.
    Blocking may not be desirable in practice, so Materialize makes the behavior optional.
 Non-blocking behavior comes with no guarantees of recency.

 ## Discussion